Setting up the Istio managed add-on

 -

+a.
 Delete any custom Istio operator (IOP) resources that you created, such as for a custom ingress gateway.
 When you run this command, the Istio operator automatically removes any resources that the IOP resource created, such as deployments or services.

 kubectl delete IstioOperator <resource_name> -n <namespace>